ay5710/MLOps/README.md

 An `.env` file is required, including parameters for the backup on S3 which can be retrieved [here](https://datalab.sspcloud.fr/account/storage) (see `setup/.env.template`; `DB_HOST` must be set to the name of the postgresql service in the `docker-compose`, by default, `db`).

 ### Manage movies
-They can be added or removed with `poetry run python -m src.utils.manage_movies --add '<movie_id_1>' '<movie_id_2>' --remove '<movie_id_3>'` (where `<movie_id>` must be retrieved manually from IMDb, e.g., `tt0033467` for [Citizen Kane](https://www.imdb.com/title/tt0033467/?ref_=fn_all_ttl_1)).
+They can be added or removed with `poetry run python -m src.manage_movies --add '<movie_id_1>' '<movie_id_2>' --remove '<movie_id_3>'` (where `<movie_id>` must be retrieved manually from IMDb, e.g., `tt0033467` for [Citizen Kane](https://www.imdb.com/title/tt0033467/?ref_=fn_all_ttl_1)).

 ## 2. Technical aspects

 ### Scrapping
 Data must be retrieved from 3 different pages on the IMDB website:
-- main page of the movie for the metadata, including the number of published reviews
+- Main page of the movie for the metadata, including the number of published reviews
-- main page of reviews, where only the 25 more popular reviews are displayed by default, where the actual reviews are sometimes hidden behind `<poiler>`markup, and where upvotes and downvotes are rounded above 999
+- Main page of reviews, where only the 25 more popular reviews are displayed by default, where the actual reviews are sometimes hidden behind `<poiler>`markup, and where upvotes and downvotes are rounded above 999
-- individual pages of reviews, where exact votes appear
+- Individual pages of reviews, where exact votes appear

 Made it necessary to interact with the webpages:
 - Display all reviews on the main reviews page => it turned out that the button for displaying all reviews stops at the closest multiple of 25, then another button must be clicked for the remaining reviews